suno-ai/bark/README.md

->Notice: \
->Bark is Suno's Open Source Text-to-Speech++ model. \
->If you are looking for our new music generation model 🐥 Chirp, have a look at our [🎶 Examples](https://suno.ai/examples/chirp-v1) and join us on [Discord](https://discord.gg/J2B2vsjKuE)
+> Notice: Bark is Suno's open-source text-to-speech+ model.
+If you are looking for our new text-to-music model, Chirp, have a look at our [Bark Examples Page](https://suno.ai/examples/chirp-v1) and join us on [Discord](https://suno.ai/discord).

 # 🐶 Bark